-Tribute to the fallen in the Falklands/Malvinas War, commemorated each year on April 2.
+This annual public holiday is a tribute to the fallen in the Falklands/Malvinas War, and is commemorated each year on 2 April.

 It is officially called Day of the War Veterans and the Fallen in the Malvinas Islands (Día del Veterano de Guerra y los Caídos en las Islas Malvinas).

 The Malvinas Islands are probably better known in the English-speaking world by their British name, the Falklands.